Frequently Asked Questions

 • Returned check= $40 per incident

 Cell phones and tablets have become a part of everyday life but they have also become a big distraction for many of our students during lessons and in the dorms at night.
 For this reason, we have instituted a NO CELL PHONE policy.
 If you have a cell phone with you when you arrive, we’ll keep it in a safe place until the end of the program.
-This includes: cell phones, Ipods, Kindles, video games, etc. Plan to bring an inexpensive camera for pictures and books to read.
-You also have access to a free landline (for calls in the US and Canada) and the internet to check email.
-If you do choose to bring one for music and games, we ask you to leave in the building except for the Saturday trip to Bar Harbor.
-If you do bring them on activity, we will confiscate them.
+This includes: cell phones, Ipods, Kindles, video games, etc. Plan to bring an inexpensive camera for pictures.
+You also have access to a free landline (for calls in the US and Canada) and a computer to check email.